 - Unopposed oestrogen HRT.

-- Family history of endometrial or colonic cancer.
+- Family history of endometrial or colonic cancer - Lynch syndrome.

-- In the pre-menopausal patient, the timing of the ultrasound should be as close to the end of the bleeding period as possible.
+Pre-menopausal women with irregular bleeding, after history and examination, should be offered investigation according to NICE guidelines.
+This will be either hysteroscopy and endometrial sampling, or pelvic ultrasound.
+In the pre-menopausal patient, the timing of the ultrasound should be as close to the end of the bleeding period as possible.
+This should be when the endometrium is at its thinnest.

 - Introduced in the 1930s, originally using a narrow metal cannula with side opening with serrated edges and syringe attached for suction as the instrument was removed.